Go Walking with an Irish Donkey!

 The centre has several small, quiet ponies and donkeys with years of experience negotiating the forest and roads and carrying gear.
 These safe, gentle mounts are well trained and easy to lead, even for a novice.
+Packs can be provided to carry a picnic and your camera.

 What better way to relax than with fresh air, a bit of exercise, and a pony or donkey to carry your burdens?

-Walking with a Donkey Day Trips and Overnights
+Walking with a Donkey Day Trips

 Go walking with our friendly donkeys for a great family outing.